 A comprehensive approach to obtaining finance in Mongolia

-In Mongolia we started in 2016 a programme dedicated to helping SMEs access finance, improve their competitiveness and contribute to the diversification of the Mongolian economy, which relies heavily on commodities.Expand to read more
+In Mongolia we continued to implement a programme funded by the EU Asia Investment Facility, dedicated to helping SMEs access finance, improve their competitiveness and contribute to the diversification of the Mongolian economy, which relies heavily on commodities.Expand to read more

 Financing through local partner financial institutions is available under the programme, as well as advisory services to boost financial management and competiveness.
 In addition, the programme’s policy dialogue activities will help strengthen business membership organisations, as well as working with the government of Mongolia on introducing legislation to support financing options.